-The Trust is a member of the umbrella organisation Abundance Centres (UK) Development Trust, in this structure it is known as a Member Trust.
-Membership is a constitutional integrity through which the founding corporate identity of Abundance Centres is maintained (this includes logos, trademarks. constitution, officially endorsed pedagogies; principles, processes and protocols of practice, overall strategies etc).
+The Trust is a member of the umbrella organisation Abundance Centres (UK) Development Trust.
+Membership is a constitutional integrity through which the founding corporate identity of Abundance Centres is maintained (this includes logos, trademarks, constitution, officially endorsed pedagogies; principles, processes and protocols of practice, overall strategies etc).
 Changes to the Trust's founding corporate identity must be approved by the Umbrella organisation before final ratification by the Trust's Executive Committee.